-- A. Tradeweb - B. Bloomberg Information Systems

-- C. Wall Street Journal or a comparable nationally recognized financial publication providing daily market pricing - D. Daily market pricing provided by the City's custodian or their correspondent institutions
+- A. Tradeweb - B. Bloomberg Information Systems - C. Wall Street Journal or a comparable nationally recognized financial publication providing daily market pricing - D. Daily market pricing provided by the City's custodian or their correspondent institutions

-The Chief Financial Officer or designee and/or the City's Investment Advisor(s) shall utilize the competitive bid process to select the securities to be purchased or sold.
-Selection by comparison to a current market price, as indicated above, shall only be utilized when, in judgment of the Chief Financial Officer or designee or the City's Investment Advisor(s), competitive bidding would inhibit the selection process.
+The Finance Director or designee and the City's Investment Advisor(s) shall utilize the competitive bid process to select the securities to be purchased or sold.
+Selection by comparison to a current market price, as indicated above, shall only be utilized when, in judgment of the Finance Director or designee and the City's Investment Advisor(s), competitive bidding would inhibit the selection process.